polettix/dibs/README.md

 nicely.
 The basic structure of a project is the following:

     <PROJECT_DIR>
+        - cache
         - dibs.yml
         - dibspacks
-        - cache
         - env
         - src

-`dibs` also expects to find a configuration file.
+`dibs` expects to find a configuration file.
 By default, it's the `dibs.txt` file you see in the directory structure above, but you have means to provide an alternative one.
 More on how to set the configuration can be found down in section *Configuration*.

 The actual operations are performed through *dibspack*s.
 The starting idea is taken from Heroku's buildpacks, but there is actually little resemblance left as of now.
-A dibspack is a directory (or something that can eventually be resolved to be a directory, like a git URI) that contains two executable
+A dibspack is a program (whose location can be specified flexibly);
-programs:

-- `detect`: establishes if the buildpack is suitable for running in the specific context
-- `operate`: contains the actual logic of the dibspack.
+this program can be used to perform an action within a container.
+This is more or less what the `build` program in a buildpack is for; the other programs are not supported (either because they can be embedded in the main dibspack program, like `detect`, or because they are not used by `dibs`).

-These programs will be executed inside containers.
+The program will be executed inside containers.
 The resulting container might then be used as a base for further dibspacks executions and also for saving a final image (or more).

-The `detect` program is run first: if its exit code is `0` the `operate` program is called, otherwise the dibspack is skipped.

-So, for using `dibs` you have to:
+For using `dibs` you have to:

 - create a project directory
 - code/fetch/find suitable dibspack for your specific needs